-SOC 3021 RACIAL & CULTURAL MINORITIES
+SOC 302D RACIAL AND CULTURAL MINORITIES

-This course examines minority groups in a number of modern nations, with emphasis on both the social structure and the social psychology of intergroup relations.
-African Americans, Hispanics, and other ethnic groups in the U.S. are presented as a comparative base for the study of minority groups in South Africa, Northern Ireland, Brazil, Canada and other countries.
+This course examines minority groups in a number of modern nations, with emphasis on both the social structure and the social psychology of interpersonal relations.
+African Americans, Hispanics, and ethnic groups in the U.S. are presented as a comparative base for the study of minority groups in South Africa, Northern Ireland, Brazil, Canada and other countries.

-SOC 303 URBAN COMMUNITY LIFE
+SOC 303I URBAN COMMUNITY LIFE

-Prerequisite: SOC 100 or SOC 106.
+Prerequisite: SOC 100 or SOC 106 or SOC 201.
 Required for all Sociology majors

 This course presents an overview of the historical development of the urban community.
 The dynamics of urbanism are studied, including characteristic social features, population shifts and changes, different life styles and urban ecology, as well as an overview of some of the major structural components of health, education, government, the economy, welfare and recreation in contemporary urban communities.
 An integral component of this course may involve work in the community coordinated through the Community Outreach Office.
-The various contexts in which the students work will comprise the off-campus setting for students to actively participate in the community-applying and integrating knowl edge acquired in the classroom with actual programs, social policy, and concerns of the urban community.
+The various contexts in which the students work will comprise the off-campus setting for students to actively participate in the community applying and integrating knowledge acquired in the classroom with actual programs, social policy, and concerns of the urban community.

-SOC 310 WORK IN AMERICA (previously SOC 213)
+SOC 310 WORK IN AMERICA

 An examination of the meaning of work through the findings of empirical research.
 Executives, professionals, middle managers, skilled and unskilled workers and the unemployed are studied to learn how the tasks, personal associations and social status connected with work influence values, life style and family relationships.
-Students' own work experiences and career goals are incorporated into the course.
+Students own work experience and career goals are incorporated into the course.

-Three credit hours SOC 313 CRIMINOLOGY
+SOC 313 CRIMINOLOGY

-Prerequisite: SOC 100 or SOC 106.
-Required of all Sociology majors (cross-listing CRJ 313)
+Prerequisite: SOC 100 or SOC 106 or SOC 201.
+Required of all Sociology majors